Choosing the Right Commercial Ice Cube Machine

 Ice Bin Storage Capacities

-Commercial ice cube machines deposit ice into storage bins, where it stays until someone scoops it out.
+Commercial ice machines deposit ice into storage bins, where it stays until someone scoops it out.

-Ice bins have a switch that measures the volume of ice and communicates to the ice maker to stop producing when it is full.
-This system prevents overfilling which can cause ice to spill out of the bin.
+Commercial ice bins have a switch that measures the volume of ice and communicates to the ice maker to stop producing when it is full.
+This system prevents overfilling which can lead to freeze ups.

 Just like ice makers, ice bins are generally named after their capacity.
 For example, a Hoshizaki B-500 ice bin holds around 500 lbs before the ice reaches the switch and shuts the ice maker off.
 Like production ratings, this measure comes with a caveat.